Describe a sport that you only have watched before but have not played yourself: IELTS Speaking Cue Card

 What do you think makes cricket an interesting sport to watch?

-How has watching cricket influenced your perspective on sports?
+How has watching cricket influenced your interest in playing it?

 Band 6-7